joanna-chen/cs/cs1027/topic9.md

 // a reference to it.
 Throws anEmptyCollectionException if the
 // queue is empty.
 //-----------------------------------------------------------------
-public T dequeue ( ) throws EmptyCollectionExceptio n
+public T dequeue ( ) throws EmptyCollectionException n
 {
 if (isEmpty( ))